 Is Redotex Effective for Weight Loss?

-On average, patients lost 19.84 pounds over the course of the trial and 14.3% of patients lost 10% or more body weight.
+On average, patients lost 19.84 pounds over the course of the trial, and 14.3% of patients lost 10% or more body weight.
 The researchers concluded that Redotex is effective for the "short-term therapy of overweight and obesity."

 While this one trial found Redotex to be effective, and while we consider the drug likely to be effective based on its ingredients, more clinical trials are required to conclusively say so.

-Redotex Side Effects
+Does Redotex Cause Side Effects?

-There are clinical reports of patients becoming severely ill after a single dose of this product.
+There are clinical reports of patients becoming severely ill after a single serving.

-The case report linked above detailed a patient who had elevated heart rate and blood pressure after taking the Mexican diet pills, and had to be treated at a hospital.
+The case report linked above detailed a patient who experienced elevated heart rate and blood pressure after taking the Mexican diet pills, and had to be treated at a hospital.

 Another medical study, published in the Journal of Emergency Medicine, shares case reports of two patients with clinical thyrotoxicosis (excess thyroid hormone) due to Redotex use.